SvennoNito/deep_learning/README.md

 # deep_learning
-This is my code collection from a deep learning lecture in my University.
+This is my code collection about deep learning.
+The knowledge comes from Oliver Kramer, a lecturer of my University